Fractionally-Supervised Classification: Simulation Studies

-The first panel of Figure \ref{d5plots} plots $\avgari$ for all the fitted FSC models when $\Delta=1$.
-The middle panel isolates the main species of interest for ease of viewing and the right panel plots the optimal values $\aklopt{1}$, $\aklopt{2}$ and $\ariopt$.
-The corresponding plots for $\Delta = 2,3,4,5$ are given in Figures \ref{deltaplots1}, \ref{deltaplots2} and \ref{deltaplots3}, respectively.
+We consider 100 data sets ($r=1,\dots,100$) drawn from \eqref{eq:sim} with 300 observations ($n_1=n_2=150)$ for each $\Delta \in \{1,2,\dots,5\}$, and $p \in \{10, 20, \dots, 90\}$.
+In this section, we use an extra data subscript to indicate the group separation, i.e., $\dataD$ is used instead of $D_{rp}$.
+The FSCE is found for each simulation using the algorithm summarized in Section \ref{sec:mod}.
+Data from a typical simulation, for the different values of $\Delta$, are illustrated in Figure~\ref{qsim}.

-When applied to the simulation with the most degree of overlap ($\Delta=1$), DA attains nearly identical average ARI values to that of $\ariopt$ when $p\geq50$.
-However, when fewer than 50\% of labels are known, $\fari$ performs slightly better than DA on average.
-Compared to the other versions of FSC$(\bs\mx_{(r)}(p) \mid\awhat,\Delta,p)$ with $p \leq 40$, the relative performance of DA drops as the degree of separation increases (cf.\ Figure \ref{deltaplots2}).
-Conversely, with $p \geq 60$, clustering does comparatively worse than alternative versions FSC$(\bs\mx_{(r)}(p) \mid\awhat,\Delta,p)$.
-Notably, the specification of relevance weight appears less critical when the data are well separated (cf.\ Figure \ref{deltaplots2}).
-Model-based classification proves to be a competitive model throughout the simulation study; however, there exists a value of $\ac \notin \{0,0.5,1\}$ such that marginal gains in average ARI can be obtained.
-For instance, with $\Delta=1$ and 10\% labelled, FSC with $\ac=0.9$ produces an average ARI of 0.172 whereas model-based clustering, classification and DA yield an average ARI of 0.111, 0.137, and 0.159, respectively.
+The left-hand side panel of Figure \ref{d5plots} plots $\avgariD$ for all of the fitted FSC models when $\Delta=1$.
+The right-hand side panel isolates the main species of interest for ease of viewing.
+For scaling purposes, these results may omit model-based clustering (i.e., $\fclust$), which often performed quite poorly.
+Included in these plots are the resulting average ARI values for $\fari$; the corresponding $\ariopt$ values are labelled directly on the graph.
+The corresponding plots for $\Delta \in\{2, 3,4,5\}$ are given in Figures \ref{delta2} and \ref{delta345}.